 There are not many options that fulfill my requirements.
 I had a close look at the following cameras:

 Sony RX100: I used this camera for 4 weeks.
-It is very small, very fast (in all aspects like power-on, AF etc.), has a great display, a very good sensor with good pixel sharpness, good high ISO performance and great colors and a lens with good center sharpness and nice bokeh.
+It is very small, very fast (in all aspects like power-on, AF, etc.), has a great display, a very good sensor with good pixel sharpness, good high ISO performance, and great colors and a lens with good center sharpness and nice bokeh.
 But my lens was not sharp on the right side, even stopped down.
 Therefore I returned the camera.
-Although I was a few days over the 30-days return period when I discovered the decentering Sony accepted the return, which proves that Sony has a good customer service.
+Although I was a few days over the 30-days return period when I discovered the decentering Sony accepted the return, which proves that Sony has good customer service.
 Since this decentering problem seems to be rather common with this camera (many people complain about decentering of the RX100 lens on the net) I decided not to try another one.
-Besides this problem the RX100 is a great camera.
+Besides this problem, the RX100 is a great camera.
 If you are willing to buy several Rx100 and send them back if the lens is decentered until you get a good one, this could be a great second camera.
 I was not willing to do this.

-Sigma DP1M: Since I used the Sigma DP1 in the past and often prefer wide angle lenses the DP1M (with a 28mm equivalent lens on FF) was a natural choice.
+Sigma DP1M: Since I used the Sigma DP1 in the past and often prefer wide-angle lenses the DP1M (with a 28mm equivalent lens on FF) was a natural choice.
 I preordered this camera some months ago.
 But when the first sample images appeared on the net I was not so sure anymore.
 The center sharpness looked great, but corner sharpness was rather weak (stopped down ok, but not great) and the lens suffered from CA. I would probably accept all this if I had not seen the DP2M images.

 Sigma DP2M: The DP2M uses the same Foveon sensor (see below) as the DP1M, but a different lens: a 2.8/30mm lens (equivalent to 45mm on FF).
-This lens has a nearly perfect performance with great corner sharpness wide open, nearly no CA, nice bokeh and is a perfect match for the sensor of the DP2M.
+This lens has a nearly perfect performance with great corner sharpness wide open, nearly no CA, nice bokeh, and is a perfect match for the sensor of the DP2M.
 Although I would prefer the focal length of the DP1M there were a lot more sample images of the DP2M with a difficult to describe wow effect, that I’ve not seen in the DP1M images.
 Therefore I decided to cancel my preorder of the DP1M and buy a DP2M instead.

 Compared to the Leica M9 the DP2M feels like a toy.
 It is quite light for its size and there is some plastic used in the construction.
-Besides this, it is well build and clearly a level above typical point and shoot cameras.
+Besides this, it is well built and clearly a level above typical point and shoot cameras.